haiku/website/content/blog/animortis/2021-08-10_positively_critical_webpositive_and_haiku.md

 “Few other browser engines have such portability and utility,” PulkoMandy said.

 Haiku developer Ryan Leavengood started efforts to port the engine to create WebPositive in 2008.
-In 2009, WebPositive won a slot as part of the Google Summer of Code, and student developer Maxine Simon was able to get the browser in a “mostly usable” state while developer stippi built the browser framework itself.
+In 2009, WebPositive won a slot as part of the Google Summer of Code, and student developer Maxime Simon was able to get the browser in a “mostly usable” state while developer Stephan Aßmus (stippi) built the browser framework itself.

 When PulkoMandy was hired, first as a paid developer before switching over as a volunteer to work on the WebKit port under WebPositive, there wasn’t a ton of new development going on with the software.